 Differences in Prenatal Vitamins

 Not all vitamins are created equal – nutrients, nutrient amounts and nutrient quality all vary.

 In 2016 (the most recent action taken and published) the Food & Drug Administration (FDA) determined that the nutrient needs for pregnant women and lactating women are the same as the general population (pg 722).
-They came to this conclusion because there was no evidence submitted to them to prove otherwise when they were revising the regulation for nutrition and supplement fact labels.
+They came to this conclusion because no evidence was submitted to them to prove otherwise when as they revised the regulation for nutrition and supplement fact labels.

 What their recommendations say is that pregnant women don’t have additional nutritional needs in comparison to every other adult.